 I have learned so many lessons from improv.
 Here are more of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
 (Here’s Part 1.)

 The YOU game

 In the YOU game, participants stand in a circle and create — by saying YOU and pointing to someone — patterns of categories, such as people’s names or breeds of dogs, around the circle.
 (Detailed description & instructions can be found here.)
 When you have several different patterns going around simultaneously, things get hectic.
 When we add people moving to the next person’s place in the pattern while playing, things get…demanding!
 The game vividly drives home this golden rule: When communicating, make sure that your message is received!
 When everyone successfully implements this rule, the YOU game flows despite complexity.
 And when we slip up, the patterns mysteriously disappear…

 Successful event professionals learn the importance of this golden rule early!
 Another way to think about and practice this rule is the ask, tell, ask formulation.

 Each player had the option to choose their original status and then work to raise or lower their own or the other player’s status.
-Status is affected by qualities of body stance, control of space, speech, and interaction, and it’s something that I would like to be more aware of in my life.
+Qualities of body stance, control of space, speech, and interaction affect status, and it’s something that I would like to be more aware of in my life.
 As a facilitator, I typically work to equalize status with people with whom I’m working, but, programmed by my upbringing, I also have a tendency on meeting new people to default to lower status until I know them better.
 Improv status work helps me become more aware of such proclivities.